Top 5 Things To Know Before Hiring a Personal Trainer In Baton Rouge

 1. There are no barriers to entry in the field of personal training.

 Anyone can print some business cards and call themselves a personal trainer.
 There is no legal definition.
-No state licensing.
-No minimal education required.
+No state licensing to become a personal trainer.
+No minimal education required to become a personal trainer.

 The person who cuts your hair or arranges your flowers has to jump through more educational and licensing hoops than a personal trainer does.